 JDRF’s goal is to speed the development, regulatory approval, clinician adoption and health insurance coverage of effective artificial pancreas technologies.
 To do so, JDRF is:

-Leading up to the release of the draft artificial pancreas guidance, in just 23 days in the fall of 2011, over 100,000 individuals signed a petition for the FDA to advance, not delay, the development of an artificial pancreas – and U.S. Senators, clinicians and people with type 1 diabetes urged FDA to issue clear and reasonable guidance on the artificial pancreas.
+As work on the AP research front progressed, JDRF recognized the need for a clear and reasonable regulatory pathway.
+To address this issue, in 2010, JDRF convened a clinical panel to develop a regulatory roadmap, or “guidance,” and proposed it to FDA.
+To encourage FDA adoption, JDRF mobilized clinicians, key Members of Congress, and the entire nationwide T1D community.
+In just 23 days in the fall of 2011, over 100,000 individuals signed a petition for the FDA to advance, not delay, the development of an artificial pancreas – and U.S. Senators, clinicians and people with type 1 diabetes urged FDA to issue clear and reasonable guidance on the artificial pancreas.
 Watch video coverage of the press conference here.
 Also, JDRF ran a print ad in The New York Times and The Washington Post, on November 2, 2011.

 In November 2012, FDA issued a final artificial pancreas guidance that provides, for the first time, researchers and industry with a clear and reasonable road map of the FDA’s expectations for conducting human studies of artificial pancreas systems, and for their approval for marketing to people with diabetes.